syncfusion-content/flutter-docs/Flutter/DateRangePicker/accessibility.md

 ## Sufficient contrast

-Provides a uniform and consistent look to the DateRangePicker’s appearance and format.
-Theming support provides a consistent look to the date range picker.
-Provides support to get the color code from the user for all the elements in date range picker.
-Kindly refer [here](https://help.syncfusion.com/flutter/themes/themes)for full details about theming support.
+The `SfDateRangePicker` [themingSupport](https://help.syncfusion.com/flutter/themes/themes) offers a consistent and standardized look, as well as the ability to set the colors for all components.

 Provided API support to get color code from users for the following elements
 * [viewHeaderStyle](https://help.syncfusion.com/flutter/daterangepicker/headers#view-header)